 Even though Hey’s Ladies were crowned Yorkshire Champions in 1921, of four games played against Dick, Kerr Ladies in that year, all ended in defeat and the aggregate score was 1-18.
 Hence without seeking to trivialise the game, it is a fair assumption that footballing standards were poor and it would be foolish to over-estimate the quality of women’s football.
 It is also questionable whether women’s football had become more competitive and whether the participation of women had increased.
 On 13th April, the Sheffield Daily Telegraph ventured that women’s football had been a product of the war and that a majority of the clubs formed had by then disappeared.
 Indeed, women’s football comprised only a limited number of teams and of the 67 games played by Dick, Kerr Ladies in 1921 no fewer than 13 had been against St Helens Ladies and a further 16 were played against five other sides, of which Lister’s three times and Hey’s, four times.
 In 1921 Dick, Kerr Ladies went unbeaten in games against 33 different sides (of which at least 10 had names implying scratch representative teams).

-Most of the momentum of women’s football surrounded the phenomenon of Dick, Kerr Ladies who became the face of the women’s game.
+Most of the momentum of women’s football surrounded the phenomenon of Dick, Kerr Ladies who became the face of the women’s game (although between 1916-17 the Portsmouth Ladies side had been equally prominent).
 In that sense maybe the nearest modern equivalent is that of the basketball side Harlem Globetrotters (albeit without the theatrical routines).
 The timing of the Football Association ban served to arrest that momentum and by denying access to Football League stadia, restricted the possibility of large crowds attending exhibition matches of women’s football which limited its visibility.
 (Hey’s Ladies for example staged a subsequent game with Dick, Kerr’s in January, 1922 at the Wakefield Trinity RLFC ground at Belle Vue and later adopted the Greenfield Stadium at Dudley Hill).
 However, by banning the use of pitches registered with Football Association affiliated clubs, the options for where women’s football could be played were further curtailed.
 The FA also banned its registered referees and linesmen from officiating over women’s football.

 In 1926 the Dick, Kerr Ladies side was reincarnated as Preston Ladies and links with the company were severed.
 Whilst the reasons for this were not disclosed there was inference that the team’s administrator (who had been an employee) had been diverting monies for his own financial benefit, essentially substantiating the original allegations from 1921.
 The club had been at the centre of the orbit of women’s football and arguably suffered disproportionately from the FA ban.
 Within a few years of the ban the team’s profile had become diminished as had public interest in women’s football.
 Despite the formation of the English Ladies Football Association in 1922 by 22 clubs meeting in Bradford, the leading local side Hey’s Ladies played few games after 1922 and by 1925 had ceased to exist.
 (Likewise there is no record of Lister’s Ladies after 1921).